The following post comes fromJohn Ulzheimerat partner site Mintlife.

 Second, if you’ve changed your identification enough you could end up with two or more credit files connected by a common identifier, such as a Social Security Number.

 For example, if you’re Sally Taylor and Sally Taylor-Smith and Sally Ann Taylor and Sally Ann Taylor-Smith, you might end up with duplicate credit reports.
 The credit reporting agencies can combine them, but you’ve got to know about it before you can ask them to do so.

 Bad for your credit score

-When credit files split and become fragmented, it’s very likely the information on those files will be different.
-So, for example, your AmEx account may appear on one of your file’s fragments while your Bank of America account may appear on another.
+When credit files become fragmented, it’s very likely the information on those files will be different.
+So, for example, your AmEx account may appear on one of your fragments’ files, while your Bank of America account may appear on another.